Pattishon/PortfolioIT/README.md

 5. Added icons from [Iconify](https://iconify.design/ "Iconify") for skills and social media icons.
 6. Added form for the contact page.
 It uses [netlify](https://www.netlify.com/ "Netlify") serverless solution to post submissions, as I don't need anything more in this project.
 7. Updated text on all the pages.
+8. I added the option to choose the language (Polish and English).

 ## Challanges in rebuildning the website